StratosphereLabs/stratosphere-ui/src/components/LoadingCard/LoadingCard.md

 # LoadingCard

-The `LoadingCard` component is a React component that wraps around the `Card` component from the react-daisyui library.
+The `LoadingCard` component is a React component that wraps around the `Card` component from the DaisyUI library.
 It provides an optional loading state where a full-screen loader is displayed while the component is loading.

 ## Props

-The `LoadingCardProps` interface extends the `CardProps` interface from react-daisyui and adds an optional `isLoading` prop.
+The `LoadingCardProps` interface extends the `HTMLAttributes<HTMLInputElement>` interface and adds an optional `isLoading` prop.

 - `isLoading?: boolean`: Determines whether the component should display a loading state or not.
 Defaults to false.